ken0361/Group_Project/Portfolio/System Design.md

 #### 2. Connect to Wi-Fi and MQTT
 <img src="./images/M5stack_3.jpg" width = "250" height = "240" alt="desktop6" align=center />

-The codes to complete the work of connecting Wi-Fi (UoB Guest) and MQTT are based on template.
+The codes to complete the work of connecting Wi-Fi (UoB Guest) and MQTT are based on the template.
 When communicating with desktop via MQTT, the topic for sending query information is "M5_query", and the topic for obtaining detailed book information is "response_to_M5".
-When communicating with web, the topic for sending notification is "booked_reminder".
+When communicating with the web, the topic for sending the notification is "booked_reminder".

 #### 3. Scan the barcode of book
 <img src="./images/M5stack_4.jpg" width = "250" height = "240" alt="desktop6" align=left />